-Provision Description Forfeiture 1 10 10 10 11 Besonption Totleiture DB Group's Common Equity Tier 1 Capital Ratio and Liquidity Coverage Ratio If at the quarter end prior to vesting and delivery the Group CET 1 Capital Ratio, or the Liquidity Coverage Ratio are below a certain threshold Next tranche of deferred award due for delivery (100 % of all undelivered Equity Upfront Awards) 1 Group IBIT If the Management Board determines that prior to delivery Group IBIT is negative Next tranche of deferred award due for delivery Divisional IBIT If the Management Board determines that prior to delivery Divisional IBIT is negative Next tranche of deferred award due for delivery (applies only to MRTs in Business Divisions) Forfeiture Provisions 2 In the event of an internal policy or procedure breach, breach of any applicable laws or regulations, or a Control Failure If any award was based on performance measures or assumptions that are later deemed to be materially inaccurate Where a Significant Adverse Event occurs, and the Participant is considered sufficiently proximate If forfeiture is required to comply with prevailing regulatory requirements Up to 100 % of undelivered awards Clawback In the event an InstVV MRT participated in conduct that resulted in significant loss or regulatory sanction; or failed to comply with relevant external or internal rules regarding appropriate standards of conduct 100 % of award which has been delivered, before the second anniversary of the last vesting date for the award
+Provision Description Forfeiture DB Group's Common Equity Tier 1 Capital Ratio and Liquidity Coverage Ratio If at the quarter end prior to vesting and release the Group CET 1 Capital Ratio, or the Liquidity Coverage Ratio are below a certain threshold Next tranche of deferred award due for delivery (100 % of all undelivered Equity Upfront Awards) 1 Group PBT If the Management Board determines that prior to vesting Group PBT is negative 2 Next tranche of deferred award due for vesting Divisional PBT If the Management Board determines that prior to vesting Divisional PBT is negative Next tranche of deferred award due for vesting (applies only to MRTs in Business Divisions, excluding Capital Release Unit) Forfeiture Provisions 3 - In the event of an internal policy or procedure breach, breach of any applicable laws or regulations, or a Control Failure - If any award was based on performance measures or assumptions that are later deemed to be materially inaccurate - Where a Significant Adverse Event occurs, and the Participant is considered sufficiently proximate - If forfeiture is required to comply with prevailing regulatory requirements Up to 100 % of undelivered awards Clawback In the event an InstVV MRT participated in conduct that resulted in significant loss or regulatory sanction; or failed to comply with relevant external or internal rules regarding appropriate standards of conduct 100 % of award which has been delivered before the second anniversary of the last vesting date for the award

-1 For award types subject to cliff-vesting, the whole award will be forfeited if at quarter end prior to vesting or settlement the Group CET 1 Capital Ratio, or the Liquidity Coverage Ratio are below the threshold.
-For Equity Upfront Awards, the Group CET 1 Capital Ratio, or the Liquidity Coverage Ratio are only assessed at the quarter end prior to delivery.
-2 Forfeiture provisions here are not a complete list, other provisions apply as outlined in the respective plan rules.
+1 1 For award types subject to cliff-vesting, the whole award will be forfeited if at quarter end prior to vesting or release the Group CET 1 Capital Ratio, or the Liquidity Coverage Ratio are below the threshold.
+For Equity Upfront Awards, the Group CET 1 Capital Ratio, or the Liquidity Coverage Ratio are only assessed at the quarter end prior to release.
+2 Considering clearly defined and governed adjustments for significant Profit and Loss items (e.g., business restructurings; impairments of goodwill or intangibles).
+3 Forfeiture provisions here are not a complete list, other provisions apply as outlined in the respective plan rules.